dlotterman/metal_benchmark_demo/README.md

 * Wipes the S3 / Wasabi bucket clean

-* Uploads a Metal API token to the bucket, token should be read only.
+* Uploads a Metal API token to the bucket, the token should be read-only.
 The token is used to query the API to get the cost for the instance in `bench_spotter.sh`

 * Template out some bash because yikes, this is how the bench_spotter picks up the "customer" name specified in the `-c` flag

-* Echo to shell some stuff to copy paste into user_data
+* Echo to shell some stuff to copy-paste into user_data

-* Note that `gate_open.sh` makes sloppy use of an S3 like service that needs to be configured on the workstation system before hand.
-The bucket's content must be publically accesible via HTTP/s.
+* Note that `gate_open.sh` makes sloppy use of an S3 like service that needs to be configured on the workstation system beforehand.
+The bucket's content must be publicly accessible via HTTP/s.

 #### `cloud-config` does the following: ####